 Mission

-The PCCEP’s mission is to work with and give advice to the Mayor/Police Commissioner, Portland Police Bureau (PPB), and Portland’s diverse constituencies; to solicit and exchange information between the community and PPB; to achieve the desired outcomes of equitable policing which exceeds constitutional requirements, and meaningful community engagement with and trust in PPB.
+PCCEP’s mission is to solicit and exchange information among the community, the City of Portland, and the Portland Police Bureau (PPB), convening and amplifying the voices of diverse communities of Portland to improve community safety and promote PPB accountability and equitable policing which exceeds constitutional requirements.
+To fulfil the terms of the PCCEP Plan.

 Goals

-Increase collaboration among Portland’s diverse communities and law enforcement.PCCEP members will independently assess the implementation of the Settlement Agreement.
-PCCEP will work to facilitate positive police/community relationships and promote public safety by assessing PPB’s current community engagement processes, and developing recommendations and strategies for systems to increase public outreach and engagement with a broad-cross section of the community, to build confidence and improve outcomes.
-Additionally, PCCEP members will review and make recommendations on PPB policies touching the DOJ Settlement Agreement and/or key areas of concern, including constitutional policing, use of force, interactions with people experiencing mental illnesses, complaint investigations, and racial justice.
-PCCEP members will also make
+Gather, develop, and share data about the needs and experiences of Portland communities related to policing.

-recommendations in the key areas of concern for Portland’s diverse communities based on the communities’ articulated experiences and grievances.
+Make recommendations reflecting key areas of concern for Portland’s diverse, BIPOC, and differently-abled? communities to improve policing policies and practices and decrease incidents of use of force.

+Increase transparency and accountability within the PPB in order to earn trust.

+Increase engagement between Portland’s diverse, BIPOC, and differently-abled communities and law enforcement.

 Sponsoring Office: Mayor’s Office

-Office Liaison: Mayor’s Senior Policy Advisor
+Office Liaison: Mayor’s Senior Community Safety Policy Advisor

 Committee Liaison: PCCEP Project Manager

-Advise to: Mayor/Police Commissioner, Police Chief, OEHR Director
+Advises: Mayor/Police Commissioner, Police Chief, Director of Community Safety Division

 City Role

-The Mayor’s Office will provide a staff person to assist with technical support, substantive expertise, logistical assistance, administrative assistance, and advice to PCCEP (“Project Manager”).
+The City will provide staff and contractors to assist with technical support, substantive expertise, logistical assistance, administrative assistance, and advice to PCCEP (“Project Manager”).

-The Project Manager will provide public notice of all meetings, post materials to a webpage, and prepare meeting summaries that outline the issues discussed, the areas in which there is agreement, and any remaining issues on which agreement was not reached.
+PCCEP staff will provide public notice of all meetings, post materials to a webpage, and prepare meeting summaries that outline the issues discussed, the areas in which there is agreement, any votes or decisions made, and any remaining issues on which agreement was not reached.

-Agendas will be posted a minimum of 10 business days before a PCCEP meeting.
+Meeting notices, including an agenda listing the principal subjects to be considered at the meeting, will be posted to the website and emailed to interested parties at least one week before a PCCEP meeting.

-Minutes from all PCCEP meetings will be published on the City website within 10 business days after the meeting date.
+Meeting summaries from all PCCEP meetings will be published on the City website within 10 business days after the meeting date.

 Frequency of Meetings

-PCCEP will meet at least one time a month each calendar year and as otherwise necessary to conduct its business.
+PCCEP will meet at least one time a month and as otherwise necessary to conduct its business.
 Meetings will be conducted in accordance with the operating procedures specified herein.

-Membership and Term
+Membership and Terms

 PCCEP members are public officials.
 Members should become familiar with rules and responsibilities described at the “Oregon Government Ethics Law - A Guide for Public Officials” (Oregon Government Ethics Commission).

+PCCEP members are appointed by the Mayor, as described in the PCCEP Plan.
+PCCEP asks the Mayor’s Office to fill vacant seats within 30 days.

-Total Membership: 13 seats.
+Total Membership: 13 seats, with membership categories / reserved seats as specified in the PCCEP Plan.

-8 adult seats for 2 years;

-3 adult seats for 1 year; and

-2 youth seats for 9 to 12 months, at their choice.

-Terms: Staggered.
+Terms: Youth members will be appointed to one-year terms, and other members will be appointed to two-year terms.
+Terms will start September 1 of each year, unless the appointee is filling the remainder of an unexpired term.

 Term Limits:

 Members may serve any number of terms not to exceed eight years of total consecutive service.
-Completion of an unexpired term does not apply toward the eight-year cumulative.
-At the completion of each term, regardless of term length, incumbents are required to complete notice of intent to continue to serve and discuss mutual benefits of continuing on PCCEP with the Project Manager.
+Prior to the completion of each term, regardless of term length, members who wish to continue as a PCCEP member are required to complete a renewal application and discuss mutual benefits of continuing on PCCEP with PCCEP staff.

-Members interested in continuing service beyond eight years must sit out for one term before reapplying to serve on PCCEP.
+Members interested in continuing service beyond eight years must sit out for one year and must reapply to serve on PCCEP.

-Alternates

-PCCEP asks the Mayor’s Office to ensure a pool of nine Alternates to fill PCCEP vacancies.

-PCCEP asks the Mayor’s Office to fill a vacant seat with an Alternate within 30 days.

-PCCEP will recommend an Alternate to the Mayor’s Office when a seat becomes vacant.
-Such recommendation will be subject to a vote of the full PCCEP.

-Members may not have specific Alternates and all serving members are selected and appointed to full terms.

-Quorum: Simple majority: 50% plus 1 or greater number of seats (7).
+Quorum: Unless decided otherwise by vote of the City Council, a quorum shall be a simple majority of the thirteen PCCEP seats, which is seven (7).